When deciding how to get yourself to/from Heathrow Airport, the Elizabeth Line is worth considering.

-Officially opened in 2022, the new Elizabeth Line is a high-frequency commuter rail line in London, connecting Heathrow Airport with the centre of the capital and beyond.
+Officially opened in 2022, the new Elizabeth Line is a high-frequency commuter rail line in London, connecting Heathrow Airport with the center of the capital and beyond.

-The line incorporations both the London Underground as well as overground rail services.
+The line incorporates both the London Underground as well as overground rail services.

 The line stretches more than 100km, linking Heathrow and Reading in the West through to Sheffield and Abbey Wood in the east.